Youth Field Trips

 Only available on weeknights.
 Hikes are 45 minutes long and start between 5 pm and 8 pm, sunset dependent.
-A maximum of 25 people allowed; a minimum of 10.
+A maximum of 25 people allowed; a minimum of 15.
 Groups must be chaperoned by at least two adults.
-Cost is a $1 more per student and adult.
-Teachers are free.
+Cost is a $1 more per student and adult. one group leader free.

 Indiana Science Standards: 4.3.2, 4.3.4, 5.2.1, 5.2.2, 5.2.3, 6.2.1, 6.2.2, 6.2.3, 6.2.4, 6.2.5, 6.3.2, 8.2.1, 8.2.8